 - We prefer this letter come from a professor in a relevant science or engineering discipline;

-- Note: Alternatively, you may submit a letter of recommendation from a Graduate Student Instructor (GSI) but it must by co-signed by a relevant professor;
+- Note: Alternatively, you may submit a letter of recommendation from a Postdoc or Graduate Student Instructor (GSI) but it must by co-signed by a relevant professor;

 - Transfer Students: You may submit a letter from a professor from a previous university.

-A second optional letter from any individual inside or outside of the University, such as a former employer or research advisor, may be emailed to Program Coordinator Sarah Millar at email@example.com by February 3.
+A second optional letter from any individual inside or outside of the University, such as a former employer or research advisor, may be emailed to the Program Coordinator at firstname.lastname@example.org by February 10, 2020.

 Once accepted into the program, students are required to attend all meetings, orientations, activities, and fulfill the following internship requirements: